Reviving 70s Nostalgia: Shared Power and Serenity for Modern Times

-My early life lessons from the ‘70s to help avoid the freak out today and find a better way forward (for whatever it’s worth, as always):
+Here are my early life lessons from the 70s to help keep on truckin’ today (for whatever it’s worth, as always):

 1. Stay whimsical